lkry95/Kafka3-Data/README.md

 ## Phase 3

-Add different branches for the production of transactions.
+Add multiple bank branches (locations) for the production of transactions.

 Each branch has a branch id, and a different partition in kafka.
 The consumers for each partition need to handle their branch's customer's transactions.